heliomarpm/hybrid-webcache/README.md

 - `unset`/`unsetSync`: Removes a value from the cache.
 - `has`/`hasSync`: Checks if a key path exists
 - `getAll`/`getAllSync`: Retrieves all cache entries, optionally removing expired ones.
-- `getJson`/`getJsonSync`: Returns all cache entries as a JSON object.
+- `getJson`/`getJsonSync`: Returns all cache entries as a JSON object, optionally removing expired ones.
 - `resetWith`/`resetWithSync`: Clears the cache and sets new key-value pairs.
 ___
 ### Fields